 Georgia Fair Housing Law

 Georgia Access Law

-When two or more accessibility standards apply, the provider is required to follow and apply both standards so that a "maximum accessibility" is obtained.
+When two or more accessibility standards apply, the provider is required to follow and apply both standards so that a maximum accessibility is obtained.
 DCA does not distinguish between new construction and rehabilitation regarding accessibility requirements and therefore may include moving partitions to accommodate required clearances.

 Exemptions/Waivers

 Any exemptions to the applicable federal, state, local accessibility laws must be supported by a legal opinion that supports such exemptions.
-In addition, DCA will review requests for exemptions from DCA’s accessibility standards set forth in the Threshold Criteria Accessibility Standards section of the 2024 Qualified Allocation Plan (QAP).
-All requests must submit documentation from the project architect which outlines the basis for the “waiver” request, include a "legal opinion" supporting that that request as well as written approval from the accessibility consultant.

-NOTE: DCA’s acceptance of such documentation should not be construed as conclusive that the project meets the legal requirements of the exception.
+In addition, DCA will review requests for exemptions from DCA’s accessibility standards set forth in QAP Threshold Criteria, Accessibility Standards.
+All requests must include documentation from the project architect which outlines the basis for the waiver request, a legal opinion supporting the request, and written approval from the accessibility consultant.
+DCA’s acceptance of such documentation should not be construed as conclusive that the project meets the legal requirements of the exception.
 Each Project Owner should consult their attorney and accessibility consultant to make that determination.

-In addition, DCA requires that the accessibility requirements of "Section 504" be incorporated into the design and construction of ALL new construction and/or rehabilitation projects funded under the 2023 Qualified Allocation Plan, regardless of whether or not the project will receive federal financing assistance.
+DCA requires that the accessibility requirements of Section 504 be incorporated into the design and construction of ALL new construction and/or rehabilitation projects funded under the 2024-2025 Qualified Allocation Plan, regardless of whether or not the project will receive federal financing assistance.
 This constitutes a higher standard of accessibility than what may be required under federal laws.
-This means projects financed only with tax exempt bonds which receive an allocation of 4% tax credits and projects financed only with 9% tax credits must incorporate at a minimum the requirements of the “UFAS” into the design and construction of the project.
+This means projects financed only with tax exempt bonds which receive an allocation of 4% tax credits and projects financed only with 9% tax credits must incorporate at a minimum the requirements of the UFAS into the design and construction of the project.
+See Appendix B.

-DCA will NOT "waive" these additional Section 504 requirements for any new construction 4% tax credit and 9% tax credit only projects.
+DCA will not waive these additional Section 504 requirements for any new construction 4% tax credit and 9% tax credit only projects.
 Waivers for 4% tax credit and 9% tax credit only rehabilitation projects will be considered in accordance with the requirements set forth in Section 504.
-Section 504 provides that a recipient is not required to make a dwelling unit, common area, facility, or element accessible if doing so would impose "undue financial and administrative burden" on the operation of the project and if the rehabilitation is not substantial.
+Section 504 provides an exception such that the recipient is not required to make a dwelling unit, common area, facility, or element accessible if doing so would impose undue financial and administrative burden on the operation of the project and if the rehabilitation is not substantial.
 Therefore, recipients are required to provide access for covered alterations up to the point of being infeasible or an undue financial and administration burden.

-NOTE: Any project that claims such an "exception" must submit documentation from the project architect which outlines the basis for the waiver request.
-A "legal opinion" supporting that the project falls within the requirements of the Section 504 exception must also be included as well as written approval from the accessibility consultant.
+Any project that claims such an exception must submit documentation from the project architect which outlines the basis for the waiver request, a legal opinion supporting that the project falls within the requirements of the Section 504 exception, and written approval from the accessibility consultant.

 Specific Modification Requirements

-DCA requires that all accessibility modifications be “in place” upon completion of new construction and/or completion of substantial rehabilitation, including kitchen and closet shelving, grab bars, and appliances.
-The ability of the applicant to “adapt” a unit to the required standard upon request is generally not sufficient to meet this requirement.
+DCA requires that all accessibility modifications be in place upon completion of new construction and/or completion of substantial rehabilitation, including kitchen and closet shelving, grab bars, and appliances.
+The ability of the applicant to adapt a unit to the required standard upon request is generally not sufficient to meet this requirement.
 However, removable or adaptable base cabinets will be permitted under kitchen and bathroom sinks and under kitchen work surfaces, provided that written instructions for the removal and adaptation of these cabinets is on file in the leasing office.

 In addition, the following equipment may be stored onsite for installation at the tenant’s request: